 Of course, you don’t have to take such a scientific approach to making bread.
 As you practice baking and try new recipes, you can get a good feel for the dough and a general understanding of your kitchen.
 Eventually, you can do things by touch and feel and achieve great results.
 These thermometers are nice to have, but they’re not a must-have.

-I hope these items help you in the kitchen – Happy Baking!
+I hope these items for beginner bakers help you in the kitchen – Happy Baking!